Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: SEG-ED Error Analysis

+An alternative way to look at the noisy CNOT gate can be obtained from the following equalities:

-We make two final observations regarding the model above.
-Firstly, we notice that any unitary operation, say \(\genmatrix{U}\), acting on a maximally mixed state (that is, a state whose density matrix is proportional to the identity) results in another maximally mixed state, since \(\genmatrix{U}\identity \genmatrix{U}^\transpose = \genmatrix{U}\genmatrix{U}^\transpose=\identity\).
-Secondly, we also notice that any unitary operation preceding the complete depolarization of the quantum system it affects also has no effect.
-Therefore, the noisy CNOT gate can be expressed in terms of the ideal CNOT operator and a two-qubit depolarizing channel in two different ways, depicted in \cref{fig:noisy_cnot}.
-Formally, we can rewrite the quantum operation \(\noisycnot{\genqsys{C}}{\genqsys{T}}\) as:
+The first equality stems from the observation that full depolarization makes any preceding unitary operation irrelevant.
+The second equality is because any unitary operation acting on a maximally mixed state leaves it as a maximally mixed state.
+The noisy CNOT gate can then be thought of as a concatenation of an ideal CNOT operator and a two-qubit depolarizing channel, in no particular order, as depicted in \cref{fig:noisy_cnot}.